r0xen/concierge/README.md

 # Concierge

-Concierge is a personal Telegram bot that helps smart social media manager to manage their instagram accounts.
+Concierge is a personal Telegram bot that helps smart social media manager manager their instagram accounts.

-  - Everything in one chat
+  - Everything in one chat: DMs, comments
   - Answer your notification directly on telegram
   - Instagram multiaccount support
+  - Realtime.

 ### Installation